 Additionally, if your abrasion is particularly deep, it can cause even more problems and will take longer to heal.
 It is usually a good idea to be evaluated by a doctor to get a professional medical opinion on your injury.
 Sometimes, the doctor may refer you to an ophthalmologist or similar specialist if your injury seems serious.

-Differences Between Mild Corneal Abrasions and Severe Corneal Abrasions
+Severe Corneal Abrasions

 A severe corneal abrasion can take three days or slightly longer to heal.
 While it is a good idea to see a doctor for any corneal abrasion, a severe corneal abrasion could lead to permanent damage.